breck7/scrollsdk/langs/stamp/readme.md

 A Stamp Program is an easily readable plain text program that when executed creates the files and folders listed.

-Stamp Programs can also prompt the user for input and use that input throughout the created files and folders.
+Stamp Programs are great for workflows where you prompt a user for input and then do a simple find/replace throughout the created files and folders.

 Frequently programmers have templates that they start new projects with.
-Those templates can be turned into Stamp programs.
+Those templates can be turned into Stamp files.

 ## The Problem